Sustainability

 • Develop new environmentally adaptable breeds besides the above breeds and commercialize them in Japan and abroad by 2050

-Targets for other items related to climate change have been set in the Medium- and Long-term Targets for Key Sustainability Issues, and our group-wide efforts are being promoted to achieve these targets.
+Targets have also been set in the Medium- and Long-term Targets for Key Sustainability Issues, and group-wide efforts are being promoted to achieve these targets.

 We will continue to strive to understand and disclose information on risks and opportunities that have not yet been fully analyzed, countermeasures to address them, and their financial impacts.
 We will also conduct reviews as necessary in response to changes in social conditions.